1A-Hero Image

 By the end of this lecture students should be able to:

-Outline the health and social issues faced by refugees and asylum seekers in the community.
+• Identify the health risks faced by refugees and asylum seekers in the different phases of their mobility.

-Demonstrate an introductory understanding of the current political environment regarding the entry of asylum seekers globally and in Australia
+• Demonstrate an introductory understanding of the current political environment regarding the entry of refugees and asylum seekers globally and in Australia

 RESOURCES